Maxxx2000/my-first-repo/README.md

 # my-first-repo
-Practice account for learning Git
+My first repo created for the learning Gthub and Git